KimathiNewton/tsla_stock_analysis/README.md

 The near-equal distribution implies that Tesla's stock exhibits short-term volatility with no strong skew towards consistent gains or losses over a single day.

 ## Risk Analysis
-There are many ways we can quantify risk, one of the most basic ways using the information we've gathered on daily percentage returns is by comparing the expected return with the standard deviation of the daily returns.
+We will quantify risk using daily percentage returns by comparing the expected return with the standard deviation of the daily returns.
+We defined a value at risk parameter for our stocks and then treat value at risk as the amount of money we could expect to lose (aka putting at risk) for a given confidence interval.WE will estimate the Value at risk using the "bootstrap" method.
+For this method we calculated the empirical quantiles from a histogram of daily returns.

 The graph below shows the distribution of daily returns:
 ![Returns](Images/daily_returns.png)
+WE then use quantile to get the risk value for the stock and found that the 0.05 empirical quantile of daily returns is at 1.688066792488098
+Whihc means that in 5% of the trading days, Tesla’s return was worse than or equal to 1.688%.
+If we have a 1 million dollar investment, our one-day 5% VaR is 1.688066792488098 * 1,000,000 = $16,880.67\
+on the worst 5% of days, we could lose $16,880.67 or more due to the daily volatility of Tesla's stock

 ## Value at Risk using the Monte Carlo method
-Using the Monte Carlo to run many trials with random market conditions, then we'll calculate portfolio losses for each trial.
-After this, we'll use the aggregation of all these simulations to establish how risky the stock is.
+We used Monte Carlo to run many trials with random market conditions, then calculated portfolio losses for each trial.
+After this, we used the aggregation of all these simulations to establish how risky the stock is.

-Let's start with a brief explanation of what we're going to do:
 Stock prices follow a Markov process (random walk) consistent with the weak form of the Efficient Market Hypothesis (EMH), where future prices are independent of past movements.
 This means that the stock price follows a random walk and is consistent with (at the very least) the weak form of the efficient market hypothesis (EMH) - past price information is already incorporated and the next price movement is "conditionally independent" of past price movements.